feathers-plus/feathers-fs/README.md

     });
   }

-  toFileString (data) {
+  // Converts an object literal to a string ready for storing to the file system. toFileString (data) {
     return new Promise((resolve, reject) => {
       // Use a node package to convert the data to a string.